LeoWGordon/LeoWGordon.github.io/_projects/Chalcogen.md

     </div>
 </div>
 <div class="caption">
-    We identified liquid polysulfide environments intreracting with electroactive ions in electrolytye.
+    We identified exchange between liquid polysulfide environments and electroactive ions in electrolyte.
 </div>

 A similar phenomenon was studied for selenium, where we were additionally able to directly probe the selenium through <sup>77</sup>Se NMR.
 Through the study of the selenium electrode at various states of charge, we successfully identified the influence of long-range order on the electrochemical performance, as well as the local environments present.